-So, everytime you lose a life, you don’t actually lose it.
-One of the clones dies and it’s substituted by another, hence the title (I think it would make sense to just send all them at once or in large groups like, oh I don’t know, AN ACTUAL ARMY?!)
+So, every time you lose a life, you don’t actually lose it.
+One of the clones dies and it’s substituted by another, hence the title (I think it would make sense to just send all of them at once or in large groups like, oh I don’t know, AN ACTUAL ARMY?!)

 So around 15 levels (without counting the bonus levels), you go around several planets (depicted in the nice waiting screens), collecting several weapons and power-ups and shooting aliens in the face (and in other parts too) until they’re defeated.
 And that’s about everything you need to know about the game’s backstory.
 Then again, it’s a run and gun action style game, so there isn’t much else needed.

 And that’s where the problems begin: from the generic-looking clones and the equally generic-looking aliens (that most of the time, look more like robots) to the level design (although that’s not as generic as one would expect, especially in the later levels).

 But although all the weapons are cool (except for the grenade launcher), you can only carry 3 at a time, and the moment a particular weapon’s ammo ends, it reverts back to your initial weapon (that has infinite ammo but it’s also pretty week), instead of to another weapon.